Last Visited: | 2 months ago |

 iOverlander cannot verify if wild camping is permitted at this location.
 It is your responsibility to verify local laws or obtain consent before staying the night.

-There are a lot of place to camp in middle of trees on Cocomino National Forest.
-No amenities but fire place area and lots of wood to put fire.
-5 km from Flagstaf near Walnut canyon.
-Great 4G reception, 4 bars Verizon and 5 bars AT&T. I believe most 2WD vehicles with good clearance would be able to access.
+There are a lot of places to camp among trees in Coconino National Forest.
+No amenities but fireplace area and lots of wood to build fire.
+5 km from Flagstaff near Walnut Canyon.
+Great 4G reception, 4 bars Verizon and 5 bars AT&T. I believe most 2WD vehicles with good clearance would be able to access this place.

 Report Check-Innot good in wintertime, muddy, not for big rigs, many campers homeless,